 • airborne platforms to reduce the environmental footprint of alternative observation strategies

 • future plans involving airborne observational research

-Abstract submission is now open until 13 January 2021
+Abstract submission has been extended until 20 January 2021